NHS Quit Smoking

 First order restriction: For your protection, your first order can only be delivered to the address registered with NowPatient.
 Future orders can be delivered to any other address, such as your workplace.

-We aim to dispatch all orders placed Monday–Friday before 3pm on the same day.
+We aim to dispatch all orders placed Monday to Friday before 3pm on the same day.
 Orders placed after 3pm or on weekends are dispatched the next working day.
-Deliveries are shipped by Royal Mail (Monday–Saturday).
+Deliveries are shipped by Royal Mail (Monday to Saturday).

-Royal Mail Standard Tracked & Signed (NHS prescriptions): 2–3 day delivery (normally 48 hours)
+Royal Mail Standard Tracked & Signed (NHS prescriptions): 2 to 3 day delivery (normally 48 hours)

 Royal Mail Special Delivery: Next working day (guaranteed before 1pm)

-You can check your tracking details in the ‘Notification Feed’ section of your dashboard at any time after dispatch.
-If your delivery has not arrived within 10 days of the dispatch
+You can check your tracking details in the 'Notification Feed' section of your dashboard at any time after dispatch.
+If your delivery has not arrived within 10 days of the dispatch, please get in touch.

 NowPatient keeps you informed at every stage.
 You will receive status update notifications through: